nickolay-georgiev/TopTrade/README.md

 	- Count of withdraw requests waiting approval

 **User with not confirmed account**
-* Can search stocks.
+* Can search stocks
-* Can save stocks in wathclist.
+* Can save stocks in wathclist
-* Can update profile data.
+* Can update profile data
-* Can upload documents for account verification.
+* Can upload documents for account verification
-* Can upload avatar picture.
+* Can upload avatar picture
-* Can read/search stock news.
+* Can read/search stock news

 **User with confirmed account**